The Crumbs (2020) – Review

 The Crumbs runs a full hour and fifty minutes, and by around the midpoint, this starts to feel a bit repetitive.
 Thankfully, that’s also where the film’s various subplots really start to kick in and change things up.
 Valente’s investigations, Victoria’s illness and some interfamily tensions all come into play.

 It’s the last of those that I found most interesting and unexpected.
 It’s interesting to see how Dr. Crumb views the difference between “like a son to me” and an actual son.
 Especially when, as he puts it, “family can be more than family”.
 Unfortunately, this angle gets dropped and quickly glossed over in favour of an ending that isn’t entirely a surprise.

 I’d probably have been happier with that ending if the film was shorter as well.
 The last act certainly changed my opinion of the Crumbs and what I wanted their fates to be.

 That acting comes in very useful in selling some of the humour.
-It’s not that easy making a family of killers seem funny and likable.
+It’s not that easy, making a family of killers seem funny and likeable.
 Although that does somewhat fade as the film wears on and the film gradually takes a darker and more serious tone.

 Indie Rights has picked up The Crumbs for release, and it’s currently available to stream.
 You can check the film’s Facebook page for other release plans.